 - Water puppet show

 Note: the only additional expensive is any soft or alcoholic drinks.

 A traditional junk boat, it only had 3 decks, unlike some of the nearby 4 or 5 deck ships!
 The lower deck was the sleeping quarters of which we had 1 double and 1 twin room.

-Each room was equipped with a very chair bed with nice white linen, an air conditioning unit, an ensuite bathroom with shower and complimentary toiletries and free water.
-And as you see back the curtains we had wide panoramic windows!
+Each room was equipped with a very comfortable bed with nice white linen, an air conditioning unit, an ensuite bathroom with shower and complimentary toiletries and free water.
+And as you see, once you pull back the curtains there is a wide panoramic window!
 We loved laying on the bed and watching the world go by!

 On the second floor was the bar, dining room and outdoor dining area.